 Dear Camp Weaver Families,

-As we continue to navigate through the COVID-19 pandemic, we understand this is a very challenging situation for all our families – especially our children.
-Please click here for a guide on how to talk to children about the pandemic
+As we continue to navigate through the COVID-19 outbreak, we understand this is a very challenging situation for all our families – especially our children.
+Please click here for a guide on how to talk to children about the pandemic.

 Frequently Asked Questions – COVID-19